|

 give in to bad luck.
 The bloke from Jesse Garon who I

-mentioned before reviewed the gig for Sounds, and managed
+mentioned before reviewed the gig for Sounds, and managed to

 crucify us in print.
 I think he said something about